MaZeN-101/COVID19_Outcome_Prediction/README.md

 # COVID19_Outcome_Prediction
-## project will help to identify whether a person is going to recover from coronavirus symptoms or not based on some pre-defined standard symptoms.
-These symptoms are
-based on guidelines given by the World Health Organization (WHO).
+. project will help to identify whether a person is going to recover from coronavirus symptoms or not based on some pre-defined standard symptoms, These symptoms are based on guidelines given by the World Health Organization (WHO) .
+This dataset has daily level information on the number of affected cases, deaths and recovery from 2019 novel coronavirus, Please note that this is a time series data and so the number of cases on any given day is the cumulative number
 .
-This dataset has daily level information on the number of affected cases, deaths and recovery from 2019 novel coronavirus.
-Please note that this is a time series data and so the number of cases on any given day is the cumulative number.
-.
 The data is available from 22 Jan, 2020.
-Data is in “data.csv”.
+Data is in “data.csv”
 .
 The dataset contains 14 major variables that will be having an impact on whether someone has recovered or not, the description of each variable are as follows:
 1. Country: where the person resides
 2. Location: which part in the Country